 passengerClass1st | 2.2896606 | 0.2258019 | 10.140129 | 0e+00 |

-However, this table is not looking nice and is also hard to interpret.
-I can explain why.
-Therefore, I improve this table, see Table 2.
-That is how I like to report a logistic model.
+This table is not looking nice and is also hard to interpret.
+Therefore, I improve this table; see Table 2.
+That is how I like to report a logistic model in a paper.

-You can execute the lines in the code block below one by one and try to understand what is going on.
+Run each line in the code block below one by one, and take time to understand what each step does.

 Code